 That way, there are several metrics that could help you better understand what is going on.

 If you only focus on losing weight, you may not be able to build muscle.
 Muscle mass weighs more, which can affect the weight of the scale.

-Weight loss vs. fat loss my personal tip: I just been trying out this new “yoga bur” program and I must say, it’s absolutely the best I have tried for a long time!
+Weight loss vs. fat loss my personal tip: I have just been trying out this new “yoga burn” program and I must say, it’s absolutely the best I have tried for a long time !

 Weight loss vs. fat loss – Take home message